 Research & research support, including collaborative efforts with various NIH institutes and centers as well as independent research projects by Rehabilitation Medicine staff.
 The focus of research ranges widely and includes new ways of measuring and treating impairments, disability and handicaps; and investigations into research design, functional measures, musculoskeletal evaluations, functional test standardization, instrument development and quantitative measurements.
 Information about rehabilitation medicine research activities may be found in the NIH Intramural Annual Reports.
 Specific rehabilitation medicine research studies may be found in the Clinical Center's Clinical Studies database.

 Special programs build on the rehabilitation medicine team's substantial skill in rehabilitation of patients with cancer, rheumatic diseases, and developmental and congenital disorders.
 Specialized evaluations such as fitness testing, motion analysis, video fluoroscopy and ultrasound imaging of swallowing, assessment of motor and process skills, functional measures of discourse, endoscopy of the oral pharynx, and video stroboscopy of the larynx are also provided.
-Acupuncture, massage therapy, Tai Chi, music therapy, relaxation training, and foot orthotic fabrication are offered as alternatives to standard rehabilitation treatment.
+Massage therapy, relaxation training, and foot orthotic fabrication are offered as alternatives to standard rehabilitation treatment.

 These reference links provide a variety of rehabilitation medicine-related information resources.
 Contact us at 301-496-4000 and ask the operator for Rehabilitation Medicine.